MadIceTea/website-personal/content/posts/how-i-keep-busy-1.md

 A super commuter will (by definition of the US Census) spend over 90 minutes in each direction to get to and from their place of work and their place of residence.

 Many people commute to their workplace, instead of moving to be very close.
+Their reasons may vary, but it often is a mix of:

 * playing the clarinet
 * tinkering with hardware